RotoyDK/RotoyInSpace/Mission_03.md

 ## Introduction @showdialog

-Use the music notes to make Rotoy play happy music.
+Use the music notes to make Rotoy play Christmas music.

 ## Step 1